 The joy I feel when with kids in nature is the same joy I used to feel before I knew how fast the world wanted me to go… it’s an honor to witness each child that comes here unfold whatever they choose to and lay it down then Run giggling to the goats or swings..and a gift that parents trust us with their gold while it still shines so brightly ❤ KT

-Anne has taught children of all ages for over thirty years.
-She has a Master Degree in Education and a Primary Montessori degree.
-She has taught in two Waldorf Schools as well.
-During the school year she welcomes families for farm visits as well as runs a private practice as a Yoga Therapist and Licensed Massage Practitioner.
-Any chance she gets to travel the world she takes it.
+A steward of Full Moon Rising Farm Anne has taught children of all ages for over thirty years.
+She has a Master Degree in Education, a Primary Montessori degree and taught in two Waldorf Schools as well.
+Having raised her two boys to adults, she continues to nurture a menagerie of animals and plant life.
+During the school year she welcomes families for farm visits as well as runs a private practice as a Licensed Massage Practitioner.
+Latest passion-native pollinators and honeybees, with a bit of travel mixed in.

-Havilah Rand has over 25 years of experience as a musician and songwriter.
+Havilah Rand has over 25 years of experience as a musician, songwriter and educator.
 She has recorded five full-length albums and toured the U.S.and beyond.
-In 2006, Havilah received her Master’s Degree in Teaching and moved to Austin, TX where she has taught in both public and private educational settings for the last ten years.
+In 2006, Havilah received her Master’s Degree in Teaching and has taught in both public and private educational settings for the last seventeen years.
 She developed Young Songwriter Programs as a way to integrate her passion for creativity and music into her work as an educator.
-Since 2012, Havilah has led over fifty summer camps, after-school workshops and academic enrichment programs throughout the United States and Europe.
+Since 2012, Havilah has led summer camps, after-school workshops and academic enrichment programs throughout the United States and Europe.
 In 2016, she was nominated for the prestigious Austin Music People’s Esme Barrera Award for Music In Education and Activism.
 She has won numerous awards for her songwriting and had several songs featured in films.
-In addition to songwriting and performing, Havilah is a certified yoga instructor and an avid birdwatcher and hiker.
+In addition to songwriting and performing, Havilah teaches 7th and 8th grade and is an avid birdwatcher and hiker.

 Joan Green is an environmental artist and art teacher who connects people to the earth and their creativity, through reusable materials.
 She is influenced by Expressive Arts, Eco-Psychology and the Reggio Emilia approach to being with children.
 She is an artist in residence with The Climate Science Alliance – Climate Kids program, which educates children about climate change.
 In 2016 she was an artist in resident at Cabrillo National Monument, where she made art from debris that washed up on the shores of San Diego.
 Joan has more than 10 years of experience creating with children and the community.
 She is passionate about giving people the time and space to enjoy nature as they freely create.
 Read more at www.greenartlabs.com